cyberonion256/far-right-crime-geovisualizion/README.md

 ## R/ShinyApp & Leaflet

 This visualization uses the [Leaflet libary](https://rstudio.github.io/leaflet/) for R including the [Stamen tileset](http://maps.stamen.com/) and is deployed via a R-supplemented [ShinyApp](https://www.shinyapps.io/).
 To rebuild the server, download the repository, do _not_ change the names or structure of the files and run the ui.R file first locally before editing and possibly deploing it.
+If you run into trouble with the German "Umlaute" (ä, ö, ü, ß) make sure that you (re-)open the file with UTF-8 encoding.